 Aqua-dispersions (pigment) + Encaustic Gesso (binder) = paint suitable for an encaustic ground.

-The way I use these pigment preparations is to mix a few drops into white R&F encaustic gesso, stirring with a popsicle stick to combine.
+Mix a few drops of the pigment into white R&F encaustic gesso.
+I stir with a popsicle stick or work it in with my brush.
 I mix up the colours as I need them.
 It is important to know that you can not mix Aqua-dispersions into molten wax.

 Aqua Dispersion vs dry pigment